Josh-West-Bose/python-kubernetes-operator/README.md

 # Python Kubernetes Operator

 This package is a quick way to get a working Kubernetes Operator.
-See bellow for an example:
+See below for an example:

 ```
 from pykubeop import KubernetesOperator, CRDBase